 Change the monitor’s angle, cover it with paper, or possibly turn it off during the interview.
 Or, consider removing your glasses if you are sure you won’t need them during the interview.
 Whichever approach you take, test it out before the interview itself.

 Prepare the room.

-Set up a professional-looking space that won’t distract from the conversation.
+Set up a professional-looking background that won’t distract from the conversation.

 Don’t have a basket of laundry on the sofa behind you or an open door that reveals a hallway full of trash bags.
 Avoid using your bedroom: Having your bed and nightstand in the background is a little too personal.

 Careful set-up — in advance — is very important for a successful interview.

 This is a key to any successful interview, but being comfortable with the technology is especially important with video.
 Not only do you want to make sure you can maintain your poise despite any question you get, you want to be comfortable talking to the camera.

 Bear in mind how you will appear from the interviewer’s point of view.

 You will look them in the eye by looking into the camera, not by watching their image on the monitor.
 Practice talking to the camera and find the position where you are the most comfortable, so you can sit that way for a long period of time.

 Provide your friends with a set of questions you expect to be asked, and have them run through them with you, hopefully using the same video technology as the interview.
 Ask them to mix up the questions, so you can field the questions in any order.
 Having your friends add in their own questions will prepare you to deal with unanticipated topics.